laxcat/game-project/README.md

 # Game Project

-Bare bones framework for a general PC game, using popular open source tools:
+Bare bones framework for a general PC game, using some popular open source tools.
+Experimentation zone for finding and implementing more tools.
+See [SetupLib.cmake](cmake/SetupLib.cmake) for supported libraries.
-- glfw
-- bgfx
-- imgui
-- entt
-- glm

 ## Build Instructions